 3.2) Aseptically transfer an isolated and freshly grown bacterial colony from a 1.5% agar plate (e.g. Marine Broth 2216 supplemented with 1.5% agar or similar marine bacterial solid medium) into 5 ml of bacterial liquid medium (e.g. Marine Broth 2216 or similar marine bacterial medium).

 3.3) Grow the bacterium to stationary phase on a rolling drum or shaker (~12 to 36 hrs, depending on the bacterium).
-Plan the experiment so that the bacterium reaches stationary phase (~108 -109 cfu/ml) at the same time that the algal cells have reached the mid-exponential phase (~104 cells/ml).
+Plan the experiment so that the bacterium reaches stationary phase (~108 -109 cfu/ml) at the same time that the algal cells have reached the early-exponential phase (~104 cells/ml).

 3.4) Using a pipette, wash down any biofilm attached to the test tube into the medium.
 Pipette 1 ml of well-mixed bacterial culture into a sterile 1.5 ml microtube.
 Centrifuge for 1 min at 14000 x g.